u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 Note: this is deliberately a single account, not really intended for many/multiple users, more the main system administrator and occasional others.

 ## External Access
 Assuming that you have already performed the steps to get HTTPS access working, the `ubxlib` test system's router will already have a DNS address on the public internet.
 All that needs to be done for SSH/SFTP access is to set up port forwarding on the router so that requests arriving on the WAN side for `<ssh_port>` are forwarded to the same port on the LAN-side address of the Jenkins machine.
+If the WAN-side of your router is behind a firewall, see #tunnelling.

 ## Server
 On the Jenkins server machine (Centos 8 assumed), set up a second SSH daemon as follows (a version of the instructions [here](https://access.redhat.com/solutions/1166283)):